 Hi, my name is Emily, and I’m one of those people who is equal parts obsessed with and terrified by the sheer amount of stuff that accompanies the holiday season — especially when it comes to kid stuff.
-We’re pretty conservative with the amount of things we buy Lana over the course of the year — if you saw my most recent Gifts for the The Guy Who Has Already Bought Himself Everything He Wants, you know this is a pretty practical household — and yet somehow Lana’s still got more of everything than she’ll ever need.
+We’re pretty conservative with the amount of things we buy Lana over the course of the year — if you saw my posts Gifts for the The Guy Who Has Already Bought Himself Everything He Wants and 13 Gift Ideas for the Ultra-Picky Guy, you know this is a pretty practical household — and yet somehow Lana’s still got more of everything than she’ll ever need.
 (Fortunately, she’s also got a decent sense of what it means to share those things with people who have less, but in the name of reducing consumerism in general, we could probably do without much of it in the first place.)

 So when the time for gift-giving comes around and my in-laws or friends ask for gift ideas for the little, I’m not gonna lie: I’m kind of a stick in the mud.
 “Honestly, guys.
 She doesn’t need a thing.”
 But ultimately, they press me for ideas — and in the name of not being a total Scrooge-a-roonie, here we are.

-This gift guide might be some of my finest work, friends.
-I scoured the internet (and Lana’s own collection of pretty tightly edited belongings) to bring you plenty of Want/Need/Wear/Read gift ideas for the young kiddos in your life — let’s say 6-ish and under — all of which promise to offer their money’s worth in terms of either play or practicality (or both!).
+This gift guide (now updated for 2021!) might be some of my finest work, friends.
+I scoured the internet (and Lana’s own collection of pretty tightly edited belongings) to bring you plenty of Want/Need/Wear/Read gift ideas for the young kiddos in your life — let’s say 7-ish and under — all of which promise to offer their money’s worth in terms of either play or practicality (or both!).

 As far as stuff goes, you could do a whole lot worse.